ifraixedes/storj-access-grant-store/docs/text-file-format.md

 MULTI LINE free text.

-Value starts in the next line.
+Value starts in the next line and a tab (`\t`).

-It can contain new lines and empty new lines.

-It must end with a new empty line, which isn't considered part of the value.
-If you want to have a new empty line at the end of the value, add two.
+It can contain new lines and empty new lines, but all of them must start with a tab.
+The initial tab isn't considered part of the text.

 #### permissions

-List of permissions.
+Denote the permissions of the access grant for the whole project or for specific buckets and paths.
+Because of the levels of permissions, the syntax differ between both.

+When denoting permissions for the whole project, after the equal sign it follows a space and the rights (see below what rights are).

-Each permission has a specific format and starts in a new line.
-The list of permissions has to end with a new empty line, which marks the separation with the next field.
+When specifying permissions for buckets and paths, each permission has the following format and starts in a new line:

-A permission has the following format:

-Start with dash (`-`) following ONE white space and a bucket's name.
-Bucket's name MUST have ONE character at least and when it only has one, it MUST NOT be star (`*`), and it cannot contain any new line control character.
+- Start with dash (`-`) following ONE white space and a bucket's name.
+Bucket's name MUST have ONE character at least, and it cannot contain any new line control character.

-It follows with a new line and a tab followed by the path prefix and then colon (`:`).
+- It follows with a new line and a tab followed by the path prefix.

-A prefix MUST have at least ONE character.
+- A prefix MUST have at least ONE character.
 When it has one character and it's the forward slash (`/`), it represents any prefix.

-Paths can contain colons, the last colon in the line marks the end of the prefix and the separation with the permissions for the prefix.

-The permissions of a prefix is empty or a set (so, cannot contain each one more than once) formed by at least one of the following words (in any specific order): `delete`, `list`, `read`, `write`.
-Empty value means all the permissions.
+- The path's rights are specified in the following line preceded by two consecutive tabs.

+Rights are at least one of the following words: `all`, `delete`, `list`, `read`, `write`.
+Words can be combined except the `all` one, which can be only set alone.
+When combined they must follow the alphabetical order and separating the following one from the previous by a command and white space (`, `).

 #### metadata

 List of user's metadata fields.
 It can be empty.

 Each metadata field has a specific format and starts in a new line.
-The list of fields has to end with a new empty line, which marks the separation with the next _[access grant](#access-grant)_ or _[project](#projects)_ or a new field added in the future.

 Each field starts with dash (`-`) following ONE white space following the field's name.
-Field's name can contain any character except any new line control character and it MUST be at least one character long.
+Field's name can contain any character except any new line control character and it MUST be at least one character long and ends with a new line.

-Field's name follows a colon (`:`); if the field's name contains colons, the last colon is considered the one that separates it from the field's value.

-Fields value can contain any character.
-If it's a single line value it has to be next to the field's name with a white space between the colon and the beginning of the value, in this case, it cannot contains any new line control character.
+Every field must have a value.

-Field values with new lines are accepted, but the field's name separator (`:`) follows with a new line and a tab.
-Each new line part of the value must start with a tab.
-The first tab, is not considered part of the value.
+A field's value is preceded by a tab followed by at lease one character.
+They can contain any character.
+When they contain new lines, each new line start with a tab.
+The preceding first tab on each line is not considered part of the value and the last new line character isn't considered part of the field's value.